acaloiaro/garbagespeak.com/README.md

+**NOTICE**: This repository has been moved to [https://code.adriano.fyi/me/garbagespeak.com](https://code.adriano.fyi/me/garbagespeak.com).
+Microsoft has shown little interest in stewarding what was once the best and largest open source community.
+This small act of migration is my way showing that we don't all support Microsoft's disinterest.

 # Garbage Speak

 A fun, dumb, and ultimately useless website inspired by this [tour de force on corporate garabe speak](https://www.vulture.com/2020/02/spread-of-corporate-speak.html).